-The findings of this research show that the PA schoolbooks’ attitude to Jews, Israel and peace is based on three fundamentals: De-legitimization, demonization and indoctrination to violent struggle instead of peace.
-Based on these fundamentals, a narrative has been built that presents the conflict in a distorted manner historically, and does not leave any hope for ending it in a peaceful coexistence of the two parties involved, with grave implications as far as their future, and their children’s future, is concerned.
-These findings also reveal the PA’s goals on the long run and the extent of UNRWA’s involvement in pursuing these goals.
+According to the findings of the study, PA schoolbooks’ attitude to the Jews, Israel and peace is based on three fundamentals: de-legitimization, demonization and indoctrination to violent struggle.
+There is no call for peace or coexistence with neighboring Israel.
+A Palestinian narrative has been constructed based on the fundamentals.
+It represents the Israeli-Palestinian conflict in a distorted manner historically and does not leave any hope for ending it in peaceful coexistence of the two parties involved.

 - The findings are consistent with other studies of Palestinian textbooks conducted in the past decade (some of which were issued in Intelligence and Terrorism Information Center bulletins).
 The studies repeatedly show a deep-rooted hostility to Israel in the Palestinian educational system.
 It is a function of the Palestinian ethos on which generations of Palestinians have been educated, including the present generation.
 The Palestinian ethos had led to a culture of hatred for the State of Israel and the Jewish people, thus fueling terrorism, violence and incitement against Israel.

 Dr. Reuven Erlich (Res.
 Colonel)